Princeton University School of Architecture: Graduate

 The School of Architecture offers two graduate degrees: a professional degree (M.Arch.) and an academic degree (Ph.D.).
-The master's degree takes three years to complete and requires students to hold a Bachelor of Architecture (B.Arch.) degree.
+The professional master's degree takes three years to complete and does not require an architecture background while the post-professional two year program requires a Bachelor of Architecture (B.Arch.) degree.
 The rigorous program requires students to take 25 courses from a list of prerequisites and electives.

 The Ph.D. program has two tracks: (1) history and theory and (2) technology.
 The history and theory track is an interdisciplinary program that focuses on the relationship between architecture and related fields, such as urbanism, landscape, and building technology.
 The degree requires students to take two years of coursework and independent study, after which they begin their dissertation.
 Students must pass two foreign language exams, which generally include French, German, Spanish, or Italian.
 In 2014, the School launched the new architectural technology Ph.D. track for computation and energy.
 The track focuses on new techniques in computation and energy/environmental performance.
 The program is supported by Princeton's School of Engineering and Applied Science.
 While the first two years of coursework are similar to the Ph.D. in History and Theory, the Ph.D. in Technology requires students to concentrate in a particular subfield of technology.